CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/VRFs/Management-VRF.md

 ## Run Services within the Management VRF

 At installation, the only two enabled services that run in the management VRF are NTP (`ntp@mgmt.service`) and netqd (`netqd@mgmt`).
 However, you can run a variety of services within the management VRF instead of the default VRF.
 When you run a `systemd` service inside the management VRF, that service runs **only** on eth0.
-You cannot configure the same service to run successfully in both the management VRF and the default VRF; you must stop and disable the normal service with `systemctl`.
+You cannot configure the same service to run in both the management VRF and the default VRF; you must stop and disable the normal service with `systemctl`.

 You must disable the following services in the default VRF if you want to run them in the management VRF: